rackerlabs/docs-developer-blog/_posts/2020-07-13-rackspace-expert-services-for-new-relic.md

 performance.

 Rackspace currently offers New Relic tools and implementation services as a part of the RAS Digital Experience Application Operations solution.
-This new offering is a fully managed services solution for your applications.
+If you want or need fully managed services, this offer is ideal.

 With Rackspace  Expert Services for New Relic, you can get a one-time engagement to implement and customize New Relic to use the tools and analytics to help drive their businesses.
-Choose this option if you neither need nor want fully managed services, or you do not host with Rackspace.
+Choose this option to take advantaged of advanced customization options, whether or not you host with Rackspace Technology.

 Rackspace Expert Services for New Relic provides you with expertise and guidance so you can receive the maximum benefit from New Relic tools and gain insights